pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

     smtpUsername - SMTP username.
     smtpPassword - SMTP password.
     smtpGenericSender - Email to be used for sending emails from Pulumi API.

+    enablePrivateLoadBalancerAndLimitEgress - boolean - if enabled, internal NLB will be deployed into private subnets and ECS Service Security Groups will have their public internet access (0.0.0.0/0) removed.
+Note: this additional NLB will use the same ACM certificate provided.

     logType - Type of logs to be used.
 Default is no logging. logArgs - Arguments provided to log configuration.
 See Logging section below.